swethasuresh31/Canvas-Portal/README.md

 - do npm start

 ### Backend:
- -use npm install command to install the dependencies.
+- use npm install command to install the dependencies.
 - do npm start

 ### Database Setup: